pokanop/kubedev/README.md

 > It's easier to ask for forgiveness than for permission

-Feel free to post pull requests with fixes :floppy_disk:
+Feel free to post pull requests with fixes 💾

 ---